andrefaraujo/videosearch/asym/README.md

 ## Asym-QCD

-Here, we illustrate an example using C=5 (this choice is reflected in the parameters of the files below).
+Here, we illustrate an example using 5 clutter images per database image (ie, C=5).
+This choice is reflected in the parameters of the files used below.

-Extract query features, using 10 threads
+**Extract query features, using 10 threads:**

     $ cd ../../asym_qcd
     $ ./run_sift_extraction_query.sh

-Extract database features (this can take some time) This extracts features for images from C=5 set, using 10 threads For other values of C, change the chosen file in the following script
+**Extract database features:** (this can take some time)
+Note: This extracts features for images from C=5 set, using 10 threads.
+For other values of C, change the chosen file in the following script.

     $ ./run_sift_extraction_database.sh

-Extract global descriptors of database using simple parameters
+**Extract global descriptors of database using simple parameters:**

     $ ./run_gd_index.sh

-Retrieve using simple parameters
+**Retrieve using simple parameters:**

     $ ./run_retriever_asym.sh

-Convert to scoreable format
+**Convert to scoreable format:**

     $ ./run_convert_results_format.sh

-Score
+**Score:**

     $ ./run_evaluate_results.sh